manoj1991/Tour-of-Heroes/README.md

 Tour of Heroes
 Angular 4 tutorial App with HTTP

-Steps to run the app/n
+Steps to run the app

 1.Clone or Download

 2.npm install

 3.npm start